googlecreativelab/teachablemachine-community/libraries/image/README.md

         const flip = true; // whether to flip the webcam const width = 200;
         const height = 200;
-        webcam = new tmImage.Webcam(width, height, flip); // width, height, flipwidth, height, flip await webcam.setup(); // request access to the webcam
+        webcam = new tmImage.Webcam(width, height, flip);
+        await webcam.setup(); // request access to the webcam

         if (isIos) {
             document.getElementById('webcam-container').appendChild(webcam.webcam); // webcam object needs to be added in any case to make this work on iOS
-            // grab video-object in any way you want and set the attributes --> **"muted" and "playsinline"** const webCamVideo = document.getElementsByTagName('video')[0];
+            // grab video-object in any way you want and set the attributes const webCamVideo = document.getElementsByTagName('video')[0];
-            webCamVideo.setAttribute("playsinline", true); // written with "setAttribute" bc. iOS buggs otherwise :-) webCamVideo.muted = "true";
+            webCamVideo.setAttribute("playsinline", true); // written with "setAttribute" bc. iOS buggs otherwise webCamVideo.muted = "true";
             webCamVideo.style.width = width + 'px';
             webCamVideo.style.height = height + 'px';